-If you love Halloween, then, first of all, congratulations on holding a correct opinion; secondly, I have a PDF you're gonna want to check out.
+If you love Halloween, then, first of all, congratulations on holding a correct opinion; secondly, I have some PDFs you're gonna want to check out.

 The Halloween Zeen is a zine (or "zeen") with Halloween-oriented art and writing by people from at least three different countries.
 Some of it is scary.
 Some of it is funny.
 Most of it involves ghosts.
 All of it is spooky.
 It is totally free, and you are permitted and encouraged to reproduce it wherever and however you want.

-The Zeen was organized, edited, and designed (if you can call it that) by Ryan Veeder.
-He created some of the content of the Zeen too.
-He made the Jumble.
+The Zeen was organized, edited, and designed by Ryan Veeder.
+He made some of the stuff in the Zeen too.

-Most of the stuff in the Zeen was created by other people: Philadelphia Hanson-Viney, Hamish McIntyre, Sean Veeder, Harrison Gerard, Neale Barnholden, Ashley Cardamone, Ben Nerison, Grant Veeder, Derek Sotak, Caitlyn Harris Bardle, Richard Bardle, and possibly Jenni Polodna.
+Most of the stuff in the Zeen was created by other people: Philadelphia Hanson-Viney, Hamish McIntyre, Sean Veeder, Harrison Gerard, Neale Barnholden, Ashley Cardamone, Ben Nerison, Grant Veeder, Derek Sotak, Caitlyn Harris Bardle, Caitlyn's sister, Richard Bardle, Zach Hodgens, Emily Boegheim, Caleb Wilson, Nathaniel Edwards, Chandler Groover, and possibly Jenni Polodna.
 The full credits are in the back of the PDF.

 None of the contributors (including the editor) are being compensated in any way except by hearing from you about how much you enjoyed their Zeen.
 Show your love!